nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 Software is a set of program files that contain the logic or set of instructions, that are to be run by the user (either you or the copmuter itself).
 The instructions are passed down to the physical hardware where the command is executed.
 The execution of these programs output a series of 0's and 1's that tell the physical hardware what switches to flip in order to make the computer give a specific output.

+### What is the command line?
+The command line, also know as the terminal, is an application that allows us to interact with the computer by typing commands with our keyboard.
+When we type those commands and press enter, the computer works to complete the command.
+Every thing we do with a mouse can be done using commands.
+The terminal however is sometimes better than using a mouse because it gives us more control over the computer.

+You can think of the terminal as driving a stick shift car.
+When driving stick you get more control of the car but you need to understand how the car works to make sure you are shifting correctly.
+Incorrect shifting will cause the car to turn off or worse, you could damage the clutch.
+The same concept applies with the terminal.
+With more control means we can issue better commands to complete more tasks but we need to make sure we don't issue commands that can harm the computer.

+### How to access the command line?
+Each operating system calls the command line by different names.
+On Mac, `Terminal` or `Terminal.app` is an application to access the command line.
+Terminal comes preinstalled on all Mac computers.
+To find the terminal program you can search using macOS search or you can follow these steps: `Finder > Applications > Utilities > Terminal.app`.
+On Windows, the `command prompt` interacts with the command line.
+However this windows application will not be powerful enough for us to complete our projects so we need to install a better application to access the command line.

 ## Windows Only: Install Linux
 For windows users we are going to need to run a different operating system called linux on our computers.
 Linux is a free software.
 Lets download the a version of the linux operating systems called `Ubuntu` from this [page](https://www.ubuntu.com/downloads/desktop).
 You will see a `ubuntu.iso` file somewhere in your downloads folder.
 Download the virtualization software Virtualbox from this [page](https://virtualbox.org/wiki/Downloads).
 Run the installation program with all the default options.
 Click the new button, on the drop down choose `Linux` and `Ubuntu (XX-bit)`.
 The default bits on your computer wil be automaticall detected.
 If not, visit this [Windows FAQ page](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) to determine the number of bits on your CPU.
 Once created, click the ubuntu and then click settings up top.
 Go to `storage`, under `Controller: IDE` choose the empty CD slot.
 On the `Optical Drive`, choose the little CD picture and located the ubuntu.iso file we just downloaded.
 Start the Press ok and launch the ubuntu OS.
 If you are confused please see this [tutorial](https://askubuntu.com/questions/710608/how-do-i-install-ubuntu-on-virtualbox-on-mac-os-x-el-capitan).
 Install ubuntu following the default options.
 When you are done and see the desktop, right click and press `Open Terminal`.

-### What is the command line?
-The command line, also know as the terminal, is an application that allows us to interact with the computer by typing commands with our keyboard.
-When we type those commands and press enter, the computer works to complete the command.
-Every thing we do with a mouse can be done using commands.
-The terminal however is sometimes better than using a mouse because it gives us more control over the computer.

-You can think of the terminal as driving a stick shift car.
-When driving stick you get more control of the car but you need to understand how the car works to make sure you are shifting correctly.
-Incorrect shifting will cause the car to turn off or worse, you could damage the clutch.
-The same concept applies with the terminal.
-With more control means we can issue better commands to complete more tasks but we need to make sure we don't issue commands that can harm the computer.

-### How to access the command line?
-Each operating system calls the command line by different names.
-On Mac, `Terminal` or `Terminal.app` is an application to access the command line.
-Terminal comes preinstalled on all Mac computers.
-To find the terminal program you can search using macOS search or you can follow these steps: `Finder > Applications > Utilities > Terminal.app`.
-On Windows, the `command prompt` interacts with the command line.
-However this windows application will not be powerful enough for us to complete our projects so we need to install a better application to access the command line.

-### Windows Only: Install a command line application
-We are going to use an application called `Git Bash` as our command line.
-Download `Git Bash` from this [page](https://git-scm.com/downloads).
-Choose windows and a download will automatically start.

-If a download did not start automatically then navigate to the proper setup page.
-Choose the 32-bit or 64-bit CPU setup instructions based on the bits on your CPU.
-If you don't know if you have a 32-bit or 64-bit CPU, visit this [Windows FAQ page](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) where they discuss to difference between 32-bit and 64-bit CPU, and how to determine the bits on your specific computer.

-Run the `Git Bash` installation program.
-Select `Use Git from Git Bash only` when you see the option.
-Choose `Commit Windows-style, commit Unix-style line endings` option.
-Then choose the default options left.
-Once installation is done you'll find your application in the start menu.

 ### Fun with the terminal
 The terminal has many tools that are not useable when we use the computer with our mouse.
 Here is a fun exercise, do you remember what day of the week you were born?
 If you do you have great memory!
 If you are like the rest of us you might not remember.
 However with the terminal you can find the answer in seconds.
 Open up your terminal and type everything after the `$` sign.